 Marks and Spencer

-M&S was struck by a significant ransomware attack over the Easter weekend and is still dealing with the impacts nearly two months later.
+M&S was struck by a significant ransomware attack over the Easter weekend and is still dealing with the impacts over two months later.
 The attack caused all online orders to be suspended and also prevented the retailer from accepting contactless payments in its stores.

 Although the attackers gained access to customer information, M&S maintains that payment details and passwords were not compromised.
 At the time of writing, some online ordering and delivery services have been restored but others remain unavailable.